 Types of Damages That Can Be Claimed after a Car Accident

-We vigorously pursue all economic and non-economic damages available to our clients under Colorado law.
-Economic damages include all types of economic loss, Including past and future medical expenses and lost wages.
-We often use expert witnesses to project out the full amount of those losses.
-Non-economic losses include pain and suffering, loss of quality of life, and physical impairment.
-We have been very successful in documenting and presenting the extent of these losses and therefore maximizing the amount of compensation paid to our clients in both of these categories of damages.
+Our Denver car accident attorneys often use expert witnesses to project out the full amount of the economic losses.
+Non-economic losses include physical impairment, loss of quality of life, andpain and suffering.
+Our team has been successful in documenting and presenting the extent of these losses and therefore maximizing the amount of compensation paid to our clients in both of these categories of damages.
 In addition, in cases where the at-fault party acts recklessly, such as drunk or drugged driving, our client may also have a claim for additional damages known as punitive damages.